 Why the drop?
-Well, you don’t need to save for retirement once you are retired.
-And not working generally means lower taxes, less need for life insurance, and lower day-to-day expenses.
+Well, you likely won't be making contributions to retirement savings plans.
+And not working means potentially lower taxes, less need for certain forms of life insurance, and lower day-to-day expenses.
 After all, you don't need to pay for work clothes or commuting costs.
 You may also decide to pay off your mortgage.

 How much you earn matters

 Your salary plays a big role in determining what percentage of your income you will need to replace in retirement.
 People with higher incomes tend to spend a small portion of their income during their working years, and that means a lower income replacement goal in percentage terms to maintain their lifestyle in retirement.